HORNETJOE/Networking/README.md

 * The cloud allows for easy communication and ease of use when accessing or uploading data to the network from any wireless access point connected to the network.

  #### resource implications
- The resources needed to implement a cloud network are a router to connect a existing network or a device to the cloud network and the hardware needed to host the virtual network on.
+ The resources needed to implement a cloud network are a router to connect an existing network or a device to the cloud network and the hardware needed to host the virtual network on.

  #### communications
  The cloud network will allow for fast and easy ways to communicate from one client's device to another.
 This is because it is wireless which allows users to communicate from anywhere which is connected to the network through the internet.